How Inpatient Mental Health Treatment Works (Is It Right for Me?)

 - Who Do You Call When You Need Inpatient Mental Health Care?

-- How Long Does Mental Health Treatment Last?
+- How Long Does Inpatient Treatment Last?

 - Where Exactly Do You Go for Inpatient Mental Health Care?